Biden, Buttigieg face pressure to get to the bottom of FAA mishap

 House Transportation and Infrastructure Committee member Garret Graves (R-La.) said on Twitter that lawmakers will “aggressively pursue accountability.”

-And Sen. Roger Wicker (R-Miss.) said “we need a new nominee” to run the FAA after the systems outage, arguing that the current pick, Phil Washington, has no experience in safety and aviation.
+And Sen. Roger Wicker (R-Miss.) said that “we need a new nominee” to run the FAA after the systems outage, arguing that the current pick, Phil Washington, has no experience in safety and aviation.
 Biden had selected Washington, the CEO of Denver International Airport, to run the agency, but there have been no hearings to confirm him.
-Former FAA head, Steve Dickson, resigned in March.
+Former FAA head Steve Dickson resigned in March.

 Both the White House and Buttigieg have reiterated that the flight groundings on Wednesday morning were out of an abundance of caution.
 Buttigieg quickly made the rounds on cable news and said that his primary interest is to ensure that this kind of a disruption doesn’t happen again.